EtienneCmb/visbrain/docs/sleep.rst

 window" is independent from the display window**, letting the user score short epochs while visualizing the data around the scored epochs.
 The limits of the scoring window are indicated by vertical bars on the channel plots (which can be hidden by toggling the "Display scoring window" option).
-By displaying the "Window Hypnogram" (in the menu options), the user can also see the hypnogram stages within the whole displayed epoch, and thus around the scored epoch.
+By entering the "Zoom" mode ("Zoom" in the menu options or shortcut "z"), the user can also zoom into the hypnogram to visualize the stages within the whole displayed epoch, and thus around the scored epoch.
 This is typically useful for scoring animal datasets.
 By default in this mode, the slider step is equal to the duration of the scoring window.
 The software will switch automatically to the "unlocked" mode when explicitly changing the scoring window size.

 .. warning::